Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 If you want to use [Sentry](https://sentry.io/welcome/) you need to create a JS and/or PHP Sentry project and set the `sentry-*` parameters according with the values you can find in `https://sentry.io/settings/_ORGANIZATION_/projects/_PROJECT_/keys/` and `https://sentry.io/settings/_ORGANIZATION_/projects/_PROJECT_/security-headers/csp/`.
 If you enable Sentry JS on the frontend remember to add `www.google.*` and `inline` in your project's settings `Security Headers` > `CSP Instructions` (`https://sentry.io/settings/_ORGANIZATION_/projects/_PROJECT_/security-headers/csp/`) > `Additional ignored sources` or you will quickly burn through your quota because of irrelevant CSP messages.

+#### Database initialization

+Open Etymology Map can fetch map data from Overpass o from a PostGIS DataBase.
+If you intend to use the DB you will need to initialize it first:
+1. initialize `open-etymology-map.ini` as shown [above](#configuration)
+2. download [a .pbf extract](http://download.geofabrik.de/) or [a .pbf planet file](https://planet.openstreetmap.org/) with OSM data, depending on which area you want to show on the map.
+3. using command line, move to the [web/](web/) folder and run `./db-init.php YOUR_PBF_FILE_NAME.pbf`
+4. the data for Open Etymology Map will be stored in the `oem` schema of the DB you configured in `open-etymology-map.ini`

+IMPORTANT NOTE: If you use the planet file I suggest to use a machine with at least 16GB RAM (and a lot of patience, DB initialization may require some hours).

 #### Local development with Docker